-\Executive Producer for Apple TV+ straight to series one-hour scripted highly acclaimed mystery, HOME BEFORE DARK, directed and executive produced by Jon M. Chu (Wicked, Crazy Rich Asians), based on her client, Hilde Lysiak, a 14-year-old crime reporter and publisher of the Orange Street News, and author of the Scholastic Branches six book series, Hilde Cracks the Case and Hilde on the Record: Memoir of a Kid Crime Reporter.
+- Executive Producer of Lifetime's movie, The Pregnancy Project, which garnered the two top Imagen Awards, for Best Primetime Movie/Special and Best Actress (Alexa Vega).
+Currently streaming on HULU. - Co- Creator/Producer of the reality series, DEADLY SINS for Discovery ID.
+Ran six seasons. - Co-EP for the season of specials, EPIC MYSTERIES for Discovery ID. - Executive Producer with Outpost Entertainment for A&E's documentary OJ: Guilty in Vegas. - Executive Producer for Apple TV+ straight to series one-hour scripted highly acclaimed mystery, HOME BEFORE DARK, directed and executive produced by Jon M. Chu (Crazy Rich Asians), based on her client, Hilde Lysiak, a 14-year-old crime reporter and publisher of the Orange Street News, and author of the Scholastic Branches six book series, Hilde Cracks the Case. - Executive Producer on Secrets of a Marine's Wife for Sony Television at Lifetime.